This is the second of a two-part series

 Many social media sites share more of the higher-ranked — or more popular — posts.
 As a result, “people are more likely to see what others have positively rated,” Glenski says.
 So the posts that get the most likes tend to spread even more widely.

 Teens should keep in mind, Glenski cautions, that just because a post is popular doesn’t mean it is a quality post.
-Similarly, she adds, they should pay careful attention to what they like, share or comment on.
+Similarly, she adds, people should pay careful attention to what they like, share or comment on.
 “Your actions influence what other people see and hear in the media.”

 Students who saw alcohol-related posts during the first six weeks of school were more likely to drink alcohol by the second survey, the data show.
-Men increased their drinking more than did women.
+Men increased their drinking more than women did.
 Seeing alcohol-related posts on social media increased how much they thought other male students were drinking, Boyle says.
 Those posts made the young men see drinking as an important part of their college experience.
 “These things, in turn, led them to drink more themselves,” Boyle says.

 Women saw alcohol-related posts also began to view drinking as part of the college experience.
-They, too, increased their drinking, but not as much as men did.
+They, too, increased their drinking, just not as much as the men did.
 However, the posts didn’t change their idea of how often other women drank.
 That’s probably because male students made the most alcohol-related posts, Boyle observes.